daniellecroxton/cli-data-gem-assessment/README.md

 [worlds best restaurants](https://github.com/dannyd4315/worlds-best-restaurants-cli-gem) was built by a Learn student and meets these requirements and is well coded.
 Take the time to clone, run and look through the code for both of these in detail - it'll really help.

-There is also a [video walkthrough](https://www.youtube.com/watch?v=_lDExWIhYKI) of building a CLI Gem called [Daily Deal](https://github.com/learn-co-curriculum/daily_deal) if you're having a hard time getting started.
+There is also a [video walkthrough](https://www.youtube.com/watch?v=_lDExWIhYKI) of building a CLI Gem called [Daily Deal](https://github.com/learn-co-curriculum/daily_deal) that reviews planning, configuring, and coding a gem.
+You may find it beneficial to watch before starting your project.

 ## Instructions